What is a genre?

 The second text, on the other hand, is identifiable as a novel, because:

-- It is full of descriptive language and lists of adjectives which, although unnecessary for adding meaning, adds colour and makes the writing more evocative.
+- It is full of descriptive language and lists of adjectives which, although unnecessary for adding meaning, add colour and make the writing more evocative.

 - It contains long sentences, with a lot of subsidiary clauses (compare this to the fairy story).